Classical General Equilibrium Theory

 —Robert E. Lucas, Jr., John Dewey Distinguished Service Professor, University of Chicago

-—Paul A. Samuelson, Institute Professor Emeritus, Massachusetts Institute of Technology, and Nobel Laureate in Economics (1970)
+—Paul A. Samuelson, Institute Professor Emeritus, MIT, and Nobel Laureate in Economics (1970)